Shivam-Narayan/Python-complete-notes/README.md

 ```

 ### IS-A relationship
-Inheritance expresses an "IS-A" relationship: a derived class is a specialized version of the base class.
+Inheritance represents an "IS-A" relationship: a derived class is a specialized version of its base class.

 Examples:
 - `Dog` IS-A `Animal`